afalabarce/WordleChainsApi/README.en.md

+md
 # Wordle Chains API

 ## Introduction

 This project implements a REST API example developed with the [Kotlin](https://kotlinlang.org/) programming language and the [Ktor](https://ktor.io/) framework, aimed at being used for the implementation of a Wordle-style word game.

-The following paragraphs and sections will describe both how the implementation was carried out and its deployment on a production server (along with the corresponding challenges).
+In the following paragraphs and sections, we will describe both how the implementation was carried out and its deployment on a production server (along with the corresponding challenges).

 ## Technologies Used